 Benefits of early detection for your patients

-• Ensuring patients receive the most benefit at the earliest point possible from treatment options
+• Ensuring patients receive the most benefit from treatment options at the earliest point possible

 • More time to plan for the future

-• Lessened anxieties about unknown problems
+• Lessened anxieties about the unknown

 • An opportunity to participate in decisions about care, transportation, living options, financial and legal matters